 Want to drive employee engagement?
 Your first step should be to establish an employee recognition and rewards program.

-The good news is, building recognition and employee rewards into your company culture is simple and inexpensive.
+The good news is that building recognition and employee rewards into your company culture is simple and inexpensive.
 And with a strategic approach, you can revolutionize retention, engagement, productivity, and employee success.

 Let’s start on the same page.
 Here’s what we mean when we talk about:

-- Employee recognition: Your acknowledgment of an employee’s results, performance, or attitude.
+- Employee recognition: You acknowledge an employee’s results, performance, or attitude.
 (In this context, this is a celebration of something positive.)

 - Employee rewards: A token of recognition, such as a gift or opportunity.

 - Employee appreciation: Appreciation is recognition of an employee’s inherent value.
 Both recognition and rewards contribute to employee appreciation.